-Think about how household duties are allocated in your household, or among your immediate or extended family.
-For example, who does the cooking, repairs, cleaning, childcare, grocery shopping, laundry, taking children for extracurricular activities, or taking family members to appointments?
+Think about how your household or family shares household duties such as cooking, repairs, cleaning, childcare, grocery shopping, laundry, or taking children for extracurricular activities or appointments.

-Reflect on who does these duties, tasks and chores, and why.
-How was this decided?
+- Reflect on who does these duties and why.
+How was it decided?

-How are the different tasks valued, rewarded and acknowledged in your house or by your family?
+- How are the different tasks valued, rewarded and acknowledged in your house?

-Learn more how Australian women and men divide household work and unpaid caring duties by watching this quick clip.
+- Watch this video about how Australian women and men divide household work and unpaid caring duties.

 How does it help?

-Rigid gender roles and stereotypes classify domestic and caring responsibilities as ‘women’s work’; this work is unpaid and undervalued.
-In Australia, women still do the majority of unpaid work, which impacts on their capacity for participating in the workforce, economic security, free time and health and wellbeing.
+Rigid gender roles and stereotypes label household and caring responsibilities as ‘women’s work’.
+This work is unpaid and undervalued.
+In Australia, women still do the majority of unpaid work.
+This affects their participation in the workforce, economic security, free time, and health and wellbeing.

-You can continue to support gender equity in the division of labour in your house or family:
+You can continue to support gender equity in how your family or household divides tasks.
+Make sure that:

-- Have a conversation with your household about who does what unpaid work, why, and how it can be equitably shared
+- you discuss with your household who does what unpaid work, why, and how it can be equitably shared

-- Take steps to ensure that the women in your life aren’t disproportionately carrying the ‘mental load’ of managing household affairs
+- women aren’t unfairly carrying the ‘mental load’ of managing the household

-- Put in practices in your household to ensure that all unpaid work is acknowledged, particularly caring and domestic work traditionally undertaken by women which is often unacknowledged and undervalued
+- all unpaid work is acknowledged, particularly caring and domestic work

-- Take steps to make sure that the work needed to organise and undertake your weekly routine, children’s extracurricular activities and special events such as birthdays, Christmas and New Year’s Eve celebrations is shared equitably
+- organising and performing your weekly routine, children’s extracurricular activities and special events such as birthdays, is shared equitably

-- Take steps to ensure that caring responsibilities are distributed equitably, including weekends and school holidays
+- caring responsibilities are distributed equitably, including weekends and school holidays.

 Please note that these clips/articles contain information regarding the topics of sexism, gender inequality and violence against women.
 If you find the information distressing, please click through for information and support on self care.
 If you or someone you know is experiencing violence, please visit the our help section for further information and support.